andrelandgraf/react-datalist-input/README.md

 );
 ```

-_But DatalistInput is also intented to be easy to extend:_
+_But DatalistInput is also intended to be easy to extend:_

 ```jsx
 import DatalistInput, { useComboboxControls } from 'react-datalist-input';